We’ve written the ultimate guide to Toronto rentals for Tenants. Here’s everything you need to know:

 Pro Tip: Viewit.ca is a great website with more integrity than the free classified sites and lots of photos.
 Landlords pay to advertise on Viewit.ca (thus reducing the chances of being scammed).
 We also love Pad Mapper – it’s more user-friendly and has lots of posted rentals.

-Of course, you can always work with a licensed REALTOR to help you find a Toronto rental.
-There are thousands of rentals listed with real estate agents, and a good agent can help you identify great properties and neighbourhoods, as well as help you negotiate the price and terms of your lease.
+Of course, you can always work with a licensed REALTOR to help you find Toronto rentals.
+There are thousands of homes listed with real estate agents, and a good agent can help you identify great properties and neighbourhoods, as well as help you negotiate the price and terms of your lease.
 The best part?
 The landlord pays the agent’s commission, so you can have an expert represent your interests for free!